1 dead, 1 injured after boat overturns in Rockport

 ROCKPORT, MASS.
-(WHDH) - One man is dead and another injured after a boat overturned off the coast of Rockport on Sunday afternoon.
+(WHDH) - One man is dead and another injured after a 20-foot boat overturned off the coast of Rockport Sunday afternoon.

 Coast Guard crews responding to reports of a boat overturned near Straitsmouth Island about 1:20 p.m. found two men in their 50s in the water.

-One person was recovered from the water and the other was able to get to shore, later rescued by a helicopter.
+One person was recovered from the water and airlifted to a local hospital where he was later pronounced dead, Rockport Harbormasters Scott Story and Rosemary Lesch said.

+The second person swam to shore despite serious injuries and was later rescued by the Coast Guard helicopter crew.

-The harbormaster suspects there was a large swell that caused the boat to capsize and crash into the rocks.
+The harbormasters suspect there was a large swell that caused the boat to capsize and crash into the rocks.

+“It’s truly an accident,” Lesch said.
+“When mother nature steps in and takes charge, there’s no stopping it.”

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)